zenrchanh/music-bot/README.md

 # music-bot

-basic discord music bot using python.
+basic discord music bot using python and discord.py.